nichol7s/timelines-site/pages/quarantine.md

 ^ Twelve tweets and a video of a self-test.
 Click the pic above to open a new tab in Twitter so you can scroll through the tweets.
 The second half of a perfect quarantine system would be the mandatory hotel stay to see if you have the virus but it doesn't get indicated by tests yet.

+The second half of effective quarantine is a mandatory stay in a hotel for 10-14 days.
+For Hong Kong and Laurel back in May, this was not necessary.
+It is a [part of Hong Kong's comprehensive strategy now](https://www.coronavirus.gov.hk/eng/designated-hotel.html).

 **Summary:** Some countries and regions have been quarantining incoming passengers in the arly days of the pandemic, and adding proof of test requirements when those were available.

 # Countries and regions